 Which place is good for shopping in Jaipur?

 Each market and area offers something unique and therefore check with the market guide above for the best market for shopping.
+There cannot be one single place to fit everyone’s needs.
+But overall, Johari Bazaar offers so much.

 On which day Jaipur Bazaars are closed?